ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ## Errors
-Errors can be reported in PPM both at the HTTP layer and within challenge objects as defined in Section 8.
+Errors can be reported in PPM both at the HTTP layer and within challenge objects as defined in {{iana-considerations}}.
 PPM servers can return responses with an HTTP error response code (4XX or 5XX).
 For example, if the client submits a request using a method not allowed in this document, then the server MAY return status code 405 (Method